 His love for Kannan is very much known and this song is one of my favourites.
 All the songs in the movie were written by vaali, yes Kettela ange the high beat was also written by Vaali but this song of Kannan oru kai kuzhandai stood tall among the others.
 This is one of the best from the combo of Ilayaraja and Vaali.

-As the time changed the music changed, for the changing tunes it was tough for many lyricists of previous generation to sustain.
-80s saw the rise of new actors and fresh approach to the movies.
-This was the period where Rajnikanth, Kamal hassan and others came into prominence.
-He wrote lyrics to various songs which included Mandram Vantha thendralukku from Mouna Ragam, Valayosai kala kala from Sathya and the list goes on.
+As time changed the music changed, for the changing tunes it was tough for many lyricists of the previous generation to sustain.
+The 80s saw the rise of new actors and a fresh approach to the movies.
+This was the period where Rajnikanth, Kamal Hassan and others came into prominence.
+He wrote lyrics to various songs which included Mandram Vantha thendralukku from Mouna Ragam, Valayosai Kala Kala from Sathya and the list goes on.

 During the year of 1989, he wrote the song Unna nenachen for the movie Apoorva Sagothararkal.
 The music was composed by Ilayaraja.
 Kamal Hassan was not satisfied with the lyrics for this particular and it had to rewritten around 6 times before the final version.
 This song remains one of the best songs of the combo all time.